Table of Contents

 What is a Rumtopf?

 Rumtopf means ‘Rum Pot’ in German.
-It is a fruit compote made with strong alcohol of over 50% proof.
+It’s is a fruit compote made with strong alcohol of over 50% proof.
+Sugar, fruit and spices are combined with rum and then stored in a ceramic or earthenware pot.

 The pot is then kept in a cool place for many weeks or months until the fruit is completely soaked in the rum.
-If started in the spring or early summer, a rum pot is likely to always contain strawberries and other seasonal fruit.
+If started in the spring or early summer, a rum pot is likely always to contain strawberries and other seasonal fruit.
 As the weather changes and the months pass, more autumn and winter fruits are added to the pot, creating many layers of fruit flavour.

 How to make German Rumtopf